Turn your computer into an AI machine - Install Ollama

 model with Ollama (the B

 stands for billion and we’re talking about parameters).
 But as mentioned in my previous blog post running a LLM on a CPU isn’t much fun because of the long time it takes to answer your questions (and AFAIK not even on a very current CPU but I might be wrong here).
-So even if you own a Nvidia 4090 with 24 GByte VRAM you can’t run a 33B
+Nevertheless with >= 64 GByte of RAM you can try running Llama 3.3 70B model with Ollama.
+That’s basically a GPT-4 class model and that’s pretty impressive (who have thought about that a year ago…).
+The only problem here is that with “only” 64 GByte of RAM you wont be able to start much other programs anymore 😉

 model on that GPU.
 Normally the more parameters a model has, the more complex patterns it can recognize in data.
 A larger number typically indicates a more complex model that can capture more nuances in language.
 Generally, models with more parameters can generate more coherent and contextually relevant responses, handle more complex tasks, and learn from more diverse data.
 However, having more parameters also means that the model requires more computational resources (like memory and processing power) to train and run.